 Glass box extensions - the step by step guide to creating one

-Although they are seen as a contemporary addition to your home, these clear extensions suit traditional builds too.
+Although they are seen as contemporary architectural ideas for homes, these clear extensions suit traditional builds too.
 Due to the inherent appearance of glass – it’s clear – it allows you to see the traditional build behind it so there is a marked difference between what is new and what is old.
 These types of frameless glass extensions are popular with planning officers that don’t wish to disrupt the integrity of the building’s original architecture.

 1. Consult an architect